kanaka/wac/README.md

 apt-get install lib32gcc-4.9-dev libSDL2-dev:i386 libedit-dev:i386
 ```

-To build compile wast source files to wasm modules you will need the
+To compile wast source files to binary wasm modules you will need the
 wast2wasm tool from [wabt](https://github.com/WebAssembly/wabt).
-To compile
+To
-C programs to wasm modules you will need
+compile C programs to wasm modules you will need
 [emscripten](https://github.com/kripken/emscripten) with
 [binaryen](https://github.com/WebAssembly/binaryen).
 In addition
 emscripten must be patched using `library.js.patch` to generate wace
 compatible wasm files.

 As an alternative to downloading and building the above tools, the
-`kanaka/webassembly` docker image has 32-bit gcc compiler/libraries,
+`kanaka/webassembly` docker image (1.5GB) has 32-bit gcc
-emscripten, binaryen, and wabt (wast2wasm) preinstalled.
-From the wac
+compiler/libraries, emscripten, binaryen, and wabt (wast2wasm)
-repository the docker image can be started like this:
+preinstalled.
+The docker image can be started with appropriate file
+mounts like this:

 ```
 docker run -v `pwd`:/wac -w /wac -it kanaka/webassembly bash